Princess in the Palace

 Princess in the Palace is a Philippine television drama comedy series broadcast by GMA Network.
 Directed by Mike Tuviera, it stars Ryzza Mae Dizon in the title role.
-It premiered on September 21, 2015 on the network's afternoon line up.
-The series concluded on June 10, 2016 with a total of 187 episodes.
+It premiered on September 21, 2015 on the network's morning line up.
+The series concluded on June 10, 2016, with a total of 187 episodes.

 Premise

 Princess Cruz, is found following an accident and adopted by Leonora Clarissa Jacinto, the President of the Philippines.